-During the quarter ended November 30, 2023, our net cash used for financing activities totaled \$18.1 million.
-Our primary use of financing cash was \$16.3 million used to purchase shares of our common stock, including \$10.3 million used for shares withheld for income taxes on stock-based compensation awards which were distributed during the quarter ended November 30, 2023 (refer to Note 3, Purchases of Common Stock for Treasury, to our condensed consolidated financial statements).
-We also used \$2.1 million of cash for principal payments on our notes payable and financing obligation during the quarter.
-Partially offsetting these uses of cash were \$0.4 million of proceeds from our Employee Stock Purchase Plan participants to purchase shares of stock during the first quarter of fiscal 2024.
+During the first two quarters of fiscal 2024, our net cash used for financing activities totaled \$22.0 million.
+Our primary use of financing cash was \$18.4 million used to purchase shares of our common stock, including \$10.3 million used for shares withheld for income taxes on stock-based compensation awards which were distributed during the first quarter (refer to Note 3, Purchases of Common Stock for Treasury, to our condensed consolidated financial statements).
+We also used \$4.2 million of cash for principal payments on our notes payable and financing obligation during the first half of fiscal 2024.
+Partially offsetting these uses of cash were \$0.7 million of proceeds from our Employee Stock Purchase Plan participants to purchase shares of stock during fiscal 2024.

 On February 14, 2023, our Board of Directors approved a new plan to purchase up to \$50.0 million of our outstanding common stock.
 The previously existing common stock purchase plan was canceled, and the new common share purchase plan does not have an expiration date.
-At November 30, 2023, we had \$9.8 million remaining on the current purchase authorization.
+At February 29, 2024, we had \$7.7 million remaining on the current purchase authorization.